mpternea/last_mile_delivery_synergies/README.md

 }
 ```

-The paper can be found here: https://www.researchgate.net/profile/Chien_Lun_Lan/publication/335796051_A_Feasibility_Study_for_Last-Mile_Synergies_between_Passenger_and_Freight_Transport_for_an_Urban_Area/links/5e7ace58299bf1f3873fc612/A-Feasibility-Study-for-Last-Mile-Synergies-between-Passenger-and-Freight-Transport-for-an-Urban-Area.pdf
+Our paper can be found here: https://www.researchgate.net/profile/Chien_Lun_Lan/publication/335796051_A_Feasibility_Study_for_Last-Mile_Synergies_between_Passenger_and_Freight_Transport_for_an_Urban_Area/links/5e7ace58299bf1f3873fc612/A-Feasibility-Study-for-Last-Mile-Synergies-between-Passenger-and-Freight-Transport-for-an-Urban-Area.pdf